lambdamikel/Busch-2090/README.md

 This is basically a re-engineered version of the "LED&KEY" TM1638 module, and a shrimped Arduino Uno, i.e., an ATmega 328p with a 16 Mhz crystal.
 It is a SMD PCB, since the TM1683 is only available in SOP-28 SMD packaging.
-In addition to the Uno R3 version, this variant will also feature a 24LC256 32 KByte EEPROM for PGM 2 / PGM 1 file storage;
-it has enough external EEPROM memory to hold 42 full memory dumps.
-Moreover, 2 CD4050BE bus drivers were added for the 4bit GPIOs of the Microtronic, 1 for the 4bit inputs, 1 for the 4bit outputs.
+In addition to the Uno R3 version, there is a 24LC256 32 KByte EEPROM for PGM 2 / PGM 1 file storage.
+It has enough external EEPROM memory to hold 42 full memory dumps.
+The outputs and inputs are protected using drivers.

 ![SMD PCB 1](images/smd-version-pcb-1.png)